saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

     print(render(template="test.j2"))
 </pre>

-In the following example Jinja, we use the functions like so:
+In the following example Jinja, we use the functions that our previous Python passes into the template:

 <pre style="font-size:12px">
 Calling the 'hello_world' function: